emporix/b2b-showcase/README-VOUCHERIFY.md

 ### 2.2.3.
 Commands

 - `yarn install` - will install required packages
-- `yarn start` - will start application
+- `yarn start:prod` - will start application

 ## 3. How it works